johangithub/AFMAN11-217v1/chp15.md

 15.3.2.
 Climb Gradient.
 ICAO does not apply the FAA 24% ROC formula and has retained the traditional 48 ft/nm (0.8%) ROC for departures.
 ICAO obstacle clearance during departures is based on a 2.5% gradient obstacle clearance (152 feet/NM) and an increasing 0.8% obstacle clearance (48 feet/NM).
 This equates to a minimum climb gradient of 3.3% (200 feet/NM).
 Minimum climb gradients exceeding 3.3% will be specified to an altitude/height after which the 3.3% will be used.

 15.3.3.
 Basic Rules for All Departures.
-Unless the procedure specifies otherwise, you must climb on runway heading at a minimum of 200 feet/NM (3.3%) until reaching 400 feet above the DER.
-Continue to climb at a minimum of 200 feet/NM until reaching a safe enroute altitude.
+Unless the procedure specifies otherwise, <strong><em>you must climb on runway heading at a minimum of 200 feet/NM (3.3%) until reaching 400 feet above the DER.
+Continue to climb at a minimum of 200 feet/NM until reaching a safe enroute altitude.</em></strong>

 15.3.4.
 Omnidirectional Departures.
 The PANS-OPS "Omnidirectional Departure" is somewhat similar to the FAA's "Diverse Departure."
 It is a departure procedure without any track guidance provided.
 There are some very important differences, though, because an Omnidirectional Departure may be published even though obstacles penetrate the 40:1 Obstacle Identification Surface.
 If this is the case, PANS-OPS gives the departure designer a number of ways to publish departure restrictions.
 These restrictions may be published singly, or in any combination.